hubmapconsortium/ontology-api/README.md

 The UMLS Concept provides an anchor for the various vocabularies and ontologies.
 The user can "walk" backbone of the graph in a vocabulary agnostic manner and/or branch off into specific vocabularies.

-The API documentation on SmartAPI: https://smart-api.info/ui/dea4bf91545a51b3dc415ba37e2a9e4e
+The API documentation can be found on this [SmartAPI](https://smart-api.info/ui/dea4bf91545a51b3dc415ba37e2a9e4e) webpage.
+When the 'master' branch is updated on [GitHub](https://github.com/hubmapconsortium/ontology-api) the [OpenAPI](https://swagger.io/specification/) file './ontology-api-spec.yml' will be used to update the SmartAPI webpage.
+The [SmartAPI Editor](https://smart-api.info/editor/) can be used as a tool to validate the spec file.

 There are two containers here: